Shell beats profit expectations, rules out another mega-deal

 Shell is working hard to execute the BG deal as soon as possible before investors in BG start to take a more critical look at the terms amid a recent recovery in oil prices.

-Shell's BG deal fueled expectations the oil industry will go through a big wave of consolidation, and earlier this week Britain warned potential suitors of BP (BP.L) it would oppose any takeover bid.
+Shell's BG deal fuelled expectations the oil industry will go through a big wave of consolidation, and earlier this week Britain warned potential suitors of BP it would oppose any takeover bid.

-Shell's first quarter performance resembled those of rivals BP (BP.L) and Total (TOTF.PA) which this week reported stronger than expected profits thanks to refining, a segment the firms have struggled to rationalize in recent years but which proved valuable in the recent oil price downturn.
+Shell's first quarter performance resembled those of rivals BP and Total which this week reported stronger than expected profits thanks to refining, a segment the firms have struggled to rationalise in recent years but which proved valuable in the recent oil price downturn.

-By contrast Norway's Statoil (STL.OL), which owns little refining capacity, had a very modest uplift from downstream and reported a net loss on the back of a $6 billion non-cash writedown on its U.S. shale business.
+By contrast Norway's Statoil, which owns little refining capacity, had a very modest uplift from downstream and reported a net loss on the back of a $6 billion non-cash writedown on its U.S. shale business.

 "Our results reflect the strength of our integrated business activities, against a backdrop of lower oil prices," Shell Chief Executive Officer Ben van Beurden said.